daviddalpiaz/stat-online/README.md

 - [YouTube](https://www.youtube.com/)
   - Potentially inaccessible in China.
 Technically not recommended.
 Could be used as a backup to Illini Media Space.

 Be aware of closed captioning.
 You may have received an email from DRES noting that you have a student that requires captioning.
 YouTube does auto-captioning fairly well.
-[Kaltura](https://mediaspace.illinois.edu/media/t/1_rjko9fw3/33192941) also has auto-captioning abilites now.
+[Kaltura](https://mediaspace.illinois.edu/media/t/1_rjko9fw3/33192941) also has auto-captioning abilities now.

 ## Exams